 The Minnesota House of Representatives and the Minnesota Senate produce and distribute unedited television coverage of all House and Senate floor sessions, select committee hearings, press conferences, and other issue-oriented programming.
 Programming is broadcast weekdays during the legislative session from 8 a.m. until 6 p.m., with extended evening and weekend coverage available for debates on high-profile issues.
 All broadcast programming is closed-captioned.
 See the House and Senate Broadcast Television Schedule page for a list of upcoming broadcast events and a channel guide.

 All House and Senate television programming is webcast live over the internet.
 The live webcast service allows viewers to watch additional coverage not provided on the television channels or to watch extended evening coverage.
-In addition, all television programming is archived and made available on the House and Senate Media Files, 1991-present page as well as the House and Senate websites.
+In addition, all television programming is archived and made available on the Legislative Media Archive page as well as the House and Senate websites.
 Webcast programming is captioned.

-See the House audio and video pages for live and archived coverage and see the Senate Media Services pages for live and archived video and live and archived audio.
+See the House audio and video pages for House live and House archived coverage and see the Senate Media Services pages for Senate live and archived video and Senate live and archived audio.

 Yes.
 The Request Capitol Access page provides information from the Commission Serving Deaf, DeafBlind, and Hard of Hearing Minnesotans.